What Makes a Drone NDAA Compliant? (2026 Guide)

 NDAA rules prohibit drones made by covered foreign entities.
 These are companies owned, controlled, or substantially influenced by foreign governments that U.S. law designates as national security concerns.

 If the manufacturer falls into this category, the drone is not compliant.
+Where the drone is assembled or sold does not change this.

 2. Component and Supply Chain Restrictions